noixter/habi_test/README.md

 make config  # this will setup all the suite make up # this will execute the tests suite
 ```
+Make sure you have defined the .env file with the DB_PARAMETERS needed for db connection

 or if you prefer do this following this docker commands:
 ```bash